ADVERTISEMENT

 What Is Seborrheic Dermatitis?

-Seborrheic dermatitis and dandruff may be considered the same, but the disease severity spectrum differs.
+Seborrheic dermatitis and dandruff may be the same, but the disease severity spectrum differs.
 Seborrheic dermatitis is characterized by the following:

 • The hairline and postauricular areas are most often involved, except the eyebrows, nasolabial folds, and sternum area (bony frontal chest area).